 Recommending Executive Coaching

 Recent experiences of working with senior leadership teams have reminded me of the significant and powerful contribution executive coaching can make in supporting individuals.
-Although Coach Mentoring Ltd is providing executive coaches to a wide range of organisations, it would seem that executive coaching is not something that is being readily recommended to senior people, even in companies where coaching is a feature of their development activities.
+Although Coach Mentoring Ltd consultants provide executive coaches to a wide range of organisations, it would seem that executive coaching is not something that is being readily recommended to senior people, even in companies where coaching is a feature of their development activities.
 It’s definitely a strong option to consider for senior leadership development.

 The Benefits of Executive Coaching